mozeago/jetpack-compose-training-summary-notes/README.md

 It will automatically stop observing when the composable is removed from composition.
 A *stateful* composable is a composable that owns a piece of `state` that it can change over time.
 `LocalContentColor` gives you the preferred color for content such as Icons and Typography.
 It is changed by composables such as `Surface` that draw a background.
+**Recomposition** is the process of calling composables again with new inputs to update the compose tree.
+When Compose runs composition the first time it builds a tree of every composable that was called.
+Then, during recomposition, updates the tree with the new composables that get called.
+A side-effect is any changes that's visible outside of the execution of a composable function.
+Recomposing a composable should be side-effect free.